tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/configuration/epos_ssc.rst

    - TM-P60II (Peeler: Wi-Fi® model)
    - TM-P80 (Wi-Fi® model)

-To work with Odoo, some models that can be used without an :doc:`IoT box <../../../productivity/iot/config/connect>` may require :doc:`the HTTPS protocol
+To work with CoquiAPPs, some models that can be used without an :doc:`IoT box <../../../productivity/iot/config/connect>` may require :doc:`the HTTPS protocol
 <https>` to establish a secure connection between the browser and the printer.
 However, trying to
 reach the printer's IP address using HTTPS leads to a warning page on most web browsers.